asararatnakar/chaincode_sample/README.md

 docker rmi -f $(docker images | grep peer[0-9]-peer[0-9] | awk '{print $3}')
 ```

-###MISC
+###Misc
 Now you can launch network using a shell script
 ```
 ./network_setup up
 ```
 Default option is to use hyperledger images

-If you don't want to build your own images, you can use my images by supplying the docker-compose file
+If you don't want to build fabric images, you can use my images by supplying the docker-compose file
 ```
 ./network_setup up docker-compose-ratnakar.yaml
 ```

-To cleanup the stuff, use **down**  option with the command
+To cleanup the network, use **down**  option with the command
 ```
 ./network_setup down
 ```